sebasjimenez10/angularjs-style/Readme.md

           ├── filters // application common filters
           └── services // application common services
   ```
-  So every new intern could find the source `file`/`directory` of a new feature based on given `url`, `component`/`sub-component` (he/she) needs to modify.
+  So every new intern could find the source `file`/`directory` of a new feature based on a given `url`, `component`/`sub-component` they need to modify.

-  You may question, what kind of files are in each component directory inside directory hierarchy?
+  You may ask, what kind of files are in each component directory inside a directory hierarchy?
   > R/ each component/sub-component logic (controller) and views goes inside.

   ```javascript